CloudBotIRC/CloudBot/docs/user/octopart_api.md

 Next, enter a new application name for your CloudBot instance, as well as a webpage for your bot (or your organization), agree to the Terms of Use, then select "Register application".

 ![Fill the Form](img/oc_3.png?raw=true "Fill the Form")

+## 3 - Get your API key
+Once in the dashboard, you can get the API key from the table shown.